Wanderzest

 • Preheat your oven to 350°F.

-• In a medium bowl, combine the shredded chicken with ½ of the enchilada sauce.
+• In a medium bowl, combine the shredded chicken with 10 ounces of the enchilada sauce.

 2 cups shredded chicken, 20 ounces enchilada sauce

-• Spread ¼ of the can of enchilada sauce in the bottom of a 9x13 baking dish.
+• Spread 5 ounces of the enchilada sauce in the bottom of a 9x13 baking dish.

 20 ounces enchilada sauce